lucacros/2324_Projet2A_PedaleGuitare/README.md

 For more details to each components go directly in :

 ## 🔧 Project structure
+To better organise our project, we have drawn up a task breakdown with each associated deliverable.
+This diagram is an integration of the WBS, OBS and PBS charts.

+- WBS = Work Breakdown Structure : hierarchical structures that break down complex operations into more manageable components
+- PBS = Project Breakdown Structure : product organisation chart: deliverables, breakdown, intermediate outputs
+- OBS = Organization Breakdown Structre : How tasks are organised.
+The skills, responsibilities, relationships, etc. Individualisation of tasks
 ### 📁 Directory structure

 Expliquer la structure de dossiers et fichiers du projet.